List of Metrobus routes in Washington, D.C.

 This is a list of bus routes operated by the Washington Metropolitan Area Transit Authority (WMATA), branded as Metrobus in Washington, D.C.
 Many are the descendants of streetcar lines operated by the Capital Transit Company or its predecessors.

 Numbering

-Most Metrobus routes in DC begin with a letter followed by a number but some routes can have double digit numbers.
+Most Metrobus routes in DC were formerly with a letter followed by a number but some routes can have double-digit numbers.
+Historically, the pattern was that: